The best drawing tablet: digital drawing tablets for artists

 Staedtler Noris Digital Samsung Pencil

-Interesting accessory for these Samsungs and other Wacom penabled EMR tablets, basically another S Pen, but longer and looks like a Stadtler pencil, even has some wood.
-If you need an extra S pen, it’s a good pick even if you’re on a budget.
+This accessory is longer than an S Pen and looks like a Stadtler pencil, even has some wood.
+If you need an extra S pen or Wacom EMR pen, it’s a good pick, even if you’re on a budget.

 Lenovo Yoga Book: unique computer drawing pad for Android and Windows

-The unique Lenovo Yoga Book combines a graphics tablet and touchscreen, and comes in Windows and Android.
-It has an innovative Halo keyboard that appears and disappears, doubling as a graphics tablet surface and flat, light-up keyboard.
+The Lenovo Yoga Book has a unique design.
+It combines a graphics tablet and touchscreen.
+It comes in Windows and Android.
+Its Halo keyboard doubles as a tablet surface and flat, lit-up keyboard.
+When in keyboard mode, letters will show.

-You can place paper on the tablet surface and draw with a real pen, seeing your drawing appear on the screen in real time.
-The beautiful watchband hinge and additional uses as an e-reader or media device make this a fun choice.
+You can place paper on the surface and draw with a real ink pen.
+Your drawing will appear in real time.
+The tablet can also be an e-reader or media device.
 It uses Wacom EMR.

-OK, what’s the best drawing tablet for the money?
+OK, what’s the best tablet for the money?

-See our best tablet PC top 10 list where we go over 10 laptops and 2-in-1s.
+See our article where we go over 10 laptops and 2-in-1s.

 Top pick: Wacom MobileStudio Pro